Audio 1. WELCOME. LA BLANCA LOOKOUT.

 At the top of the hills, erosion has made it flowingly smooth.
 On the sides, the effect of sunshine and shade is very palpable.
 Erosion on the slopes receiving direct sunlight is very strong, creating very deep gullies that form bad-lands (blanquizales) or scarpes.
 In the shade, there is more vegetation, leaving it smoother.
 There is less erosion here and the erosion is more of an even nature, although it still continues to be fairly intense.

 Curtains is the only hillock which gives people permission to ascend to the top.
 One can reach a height of 370 metres above sea level.
 It juts some 65 metres over the ravine that stretches around it.
-The 360-degree panoramic view that we have from the top of Cortinillas is exceptional and allows one to see the entire series of hills and planes that surround the central depression.
+The 360-degree panoramic view that we have with the audioguide from the top of Cortinillas is exceptional and allows one to see the entire series of hills and planes that surround the central depression.

 Surrounding the hillock are grasses—indicative of land with poor soil and poor drainage-- and rosemary--indicative of calcareous substrates.